aa-fiu-classes/cnt-4713-web/project-1-accio-server-simplified.md

 # Accio Server Simplified

-The simplified Accio server is another relatively simple application that waits for clients to connect, accepts a connection, sends the `accio\r\n` command, **afterwards** receives headers, and then receives binary file that client sends, counts the number of bytes received, and prints it out as a single number (number of bytes received not including the header size).
+The simplified Accio server is another relatively simple application that waits for clients to connect, accepts a connection, sends the `accio\r\n` command, **afterwards** receives confirmation, sends the `accio\r\n` command again, receives the second confirmation, and then receives binary file that client sends, counts the number of bytes received, and prints it out as a single number (number of bytes received not including the header size).

 ## Revisions